saivishnu725/man_page/README.md

 1. HTML assignment in my college with a 13 days deadline.
 2. I always wanted to do a man page site.
 I might maybe even add JS to automatically create webpages using given data.

 #
+## Tribute to the legend Michael Kerrisk
+tried to understand how this Michael guy did the code for [the home page](https://man7.org/index.html) and it is crazzyyy... <br>
+This Youtuber (HyperPlexed)[https://www.youtube.com/@Hyperplexed] is a real game changer.
+His explanations on how to use Tables is what gave me the idea :) and in a very coincidental way..
+My man (Michael) used a similar method...
+#

 ## License